 - 2 baking chocolate bars or 2 cups of cocoa powder (unsweetened)

-- Mix water, cinnamon, cloves, nutmeg and salt.
+- Combining ingredients: Mix water, cinnamon, cloves, nutmeg, and salt.

-- Sieve to remove solids and serve hot.
+- Serving: Sieve to remove solids and serve hot.